splintered-reality/py_trees_ros_tutorials/doc/faq.rst

 Parameter/Remap Proliferation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can imagine once you have 50+ re-usable behaviours in a tree for move_base, odometry, ... that the need for remaps in the behaviour tree launcher will become exceedingly large.
-In these situations it is more convenient to provide a single point of call for behaviour tree configuration.
-Load all your remappings into a single namespace on the parameter server and apply them as you instantiate behaviours.
-A typical tree namespace on the parameter server might look something like:
+You can imagine once you have 50+ re-usable behaviours in a tree that the need for remapping of topics, services and parameters in the behaviour tree launch description will become exceedingly large.
+In these situations it is more convenient to load parameters for these remappings in a structured way on the parameter server (loaded from a single yaml).
+This centralises your application configuration and additionally exposes that configuration at runtime which will assist with debugging.
+Sanity...

-.. todo:: Update with ROS2 instructions
+On the parameter server, such configuration might look like:

 .. code-block:: python

    /tree/topics/odom                 /gopher/odom
    /tree/topics/pose                 /gopher/pose
    /tree/services/get_global_costmap /move_base/global/get_costmap
-   /tree/dyn_reconf/max_speed        /trajectory_controller/max_speed
+   /tree/parameters/max_speed        /trajectory_controller/max_speed

-With an example instantiation of a move base client behaviour:
+In code, highlighting re-usability of the remappings across multiple behaviours:

 .. code-block:: python

-   odometry_topic=rospy.get_param("~topics/odom", "/odom")
-   pose_topic=rospy.get_param("~topics/pose", "/pose")
+   odometry_topic=self.node.get_parameter_or(name="~topics/odom", alternative_value="/odom")
+   pose_topic=self.node.get_parameter(name="~topics/pose", alternative_value="/pose")
-   move_base = some_navi_package.MoveBaseClient(odometry_topic, pose_topic)
+   move_base = my_behaviours.MoveBaseClient(odometry_topic, pose_topic)
+   odometry_foo = my_behvaiours.OdometryFoo(odometry_topic)

 Continuous Tick-Tock?